johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### splitnv
 <pre class="pre-non-highlight-non-pair">
 splitnv  (class=conversion #args=2) Splits string by separator into integer-indexed map with type inference.
+First argument is string to split; second argument is separator to split on.
 Example:
 splitnv("a,b,c", ",") = {"1":"a","2":"b","3":"c"}
 </pre>